NadiaIdris/ts-make-html-document-tree/README.md

 Breath-first search
 ![](/readme-images/breath-first-search.svg)

+# Implementation

 ## Data modeling

-We want to see this at the end.
-This is a formatted string.
+The program that we write should produce the following output (which is a string):

 ```html
 "